mjkoenig/pr0nbot/README.txt

 downloading images and videos from free porn sites.
 The project started as a joke that went too far, then became a fun way to improve my Python skills.
-Right now it's a fairly robust spidering engine which can parse some pretty broken HTML without crashig (and boy, porn sites have horrible, horrible code).
+Right now it's a fairly robust spidering engine which can parse some pretty broken HTML without crashing (and boy, porn sites have horrible, horrible code).

 Major features are: